 The University Health Insurance Plan (UHIP) fee will automatically be added to fees invoices for International students only.

 Note: The annual program fee, University incidental fees, and Rotman ancillary fees are set by the University and are subject to change.
 The University incidental fees amount noted above for future academic years are subject to approval by the Governing Council’s annual meeting each May.

-Questions regarding tuition fee deferrals may be directed to the Registrar’s Office.
+Questions regarding to Register Without Payment may be directed to the Registrar’s Office.

 Tuition Fees Invoice